Brian1226/Priority-Queue/Specification.md

 1. The user navigates and selects the desired note to be downloaded.
 2. The user selects the "Download" option.
+3. The app displays a message, asking the user to either confirm or cancel the action.
-3. The user confirms the "Download" process by selecting the "Confirm" option.
+4. The user confirms the "Download" process by selecting the "Confirm" option.
-4. The note is downloaded and saved within the user's device.
+5. The note is downloaded and saved within the user's device.

 ## Primary Postconditions